Preparing for Winter

-Each year, Washington Gas helps customers prepare for the winter heating season.
+Each year, we help customers prepare for the winter heating season with information about energy efficiency, energy conservation and energy assistance.
 Take simple steps now to help you and your family manage energy costs better and stay safe, warm and energy-smart when temperatures start to drop.

 Nearly half of your energy budget is spent on heating and cooling so consider the following: